stefangweichinger/packer-builds/README.md

 This is still a work in progress.
 Some variables are assigned correctly, some not.
 More research and learning needed.
 Suggestions/PRs welcome ;-)

+The magic should happen at https://github.com/stefangweichinger/packer-builds/blob/b9a48b4a7bb5579529796fc47c0fd5f997f6ff84/debian-improved.pkr.hcl#L106

+Currently the script sources the static preseed-file.